India calls Pakistan epicentre of terrorism, rejects its false narrative on J-K

-She responded to Pakistan Foreign Minister Shah Mehmood Qureshi's claim earlier in the day that India has transformed Jammu and Kashmir into a largest "caged prison on this planet" after the abrogation of Article 370 and that the human rights were being "trampled with impunity" there.
+She was responding to Pakistan Foreign Minister Shah Mehmood Qureshi's claim earlier in the day that India had transformed Jammu and Kashmir into a largest "caged prison on this planet" after the abrogation of Article 370 and that human rights were being "trampled with impunity" there.

 Maintaining that the Indian delegation will separately exercise the right to respond, Singh said the decisions were taken by the Indian Parliament after a full debate that was televised and enjoyed widespread support.